Look at your rent. Can you move somewhere cheaper? Or get an extra person in to share the rent?

 Put on an extra sweater instead of turning up the heating.
 Turn heat and lights off when you go out and when you go to bed.
 Pay in monthly instalments if possible and inform the utility company when you are moving out so that you do not get billed for subsequent occupants.
 Share cooking rather than doing it individually.
 Shower instead of bath.
 Could you get a cheaper deal on energy by switching providers?
 Which magazine provide advice about switching to other energy providers, including greener options.
 Visit: www.which.co.uk/switch/

 Choose your broadband package very carefully and make sure that you’re not paying more than you have to.
 The main things you need to consider when comparing broadband deals are the download speed, the monthly usage allowance and the cost.
 Faster broadband packages and those with high or unlimited download limits usually cost more than basic packages, but do pay the extra if you’re going to download a lot.
 Otherwise you may find yourself being fined by your provider for going over your limits.
-Consult Cable.co.uk who offer (Ofcom accredited) price comparisons for cheap deals on broadband and a specific guide aimed at students.
+Consult our Broadband guide for students (pdf; 36kb) .

 Try to ration yourself and discover the pleasures of some of the free entertainment in London in parks, museums and galleries.
 Make use of your NUS membership card to get discounts in certain shops, theatres and travel companies.
 Use the SOAS Student Union and the University of London Union for ideas on clubs, societies, and all sorts of cheap entertainment.